- Blaze Starr Hottest Blaze in Burlesque

 - Prodigius 38DD Bust Size Beaufiul Face Flaming Red Hair

 - Smoking Powerful Or Famous Male Fans Particularly Governers

-Blaze Starr (born January 1, 1932) is an American former stripper and burlesque star.
+Blaze Starr (born January 1, 1932-died June 15, 2015) was an American former stripper and burlesque star.
 Her vivacious presence and inventive use of stage props earned her the nickname "The Hottest Blaze in Burlesque".
 She was also notorious for her affair with Louisiana governor Earl Long.